amigavision/amigavision.github.io/docs.md

 * Copy the included files in the AmigaVision Pocket setup to the `/Assets/amiga/common` directory on your Pocket SD card.
 * Start the Amiga core.

+Controls:

+* Left/Right triggers are Left/Right mouse buttons
+* `Select` button brings up the on-screen keyboard, hit DEL to quit a game
+* `Start` button toggles mouse emulation mode
+* `A` button selects an entry in the launcher
+* `B` button goes back to the parent category in the launcher

 ## Setup for MiSTer

 **Note:** If you are updating from an earlier version --  we *highly* recommend setting aside your `games/Amiga/MegaAGS-Saves.hdf` file and doing this installation from scratch and then adding that file back in, as many things have changed.
 This is generally always the best approach when upgrading.